Use caution to avoid contact with contamination and follow rules regarding flood debris removal.

 Much of your flood debris could be recyclable, which saves space in landfills and saves you money.
 Visit the county’s recycling website to learn more.

-Electronic waste (E-waste) and other hard to recycle materials are accepted at EcoCycle’s CHaRM – Center for Hard to Recycle Materials at 6400 Arapahoe Road in Boulder.
-Visit CHaRM’s website for more information including accepted items and disposal fees.
+Electronic waste (E-waste) and other hard-to-recycle materials are accepted at EcoCycle’s CHaRM—Center for Hard-to-Recycle Materials, located at 6400 Arapahoe Road in Boulder.
+Visit CHaRM’s website for more information, including accepted items and disposal fees.

 Tires

-Generally, tires are not accepted at landfills, but can be recycled for a small fee.
+Tires are generally not accepted at landfills, but they can be recycled for a small fee.
 Learn more about tire recycling.

 Landfills